 Decision B, C or D means that the author is supposed to respond to the reviewer comments and upload a revision.
 See How do I respond to reviewer comments and upload a revised manuscript?

-The manuscript may then go into another round of external (C/D) or internal (B) peer-review, also called round 2 (3, 4, ...) re-review (see What happens after I submitted a revised version and my responses to reviewer comments?).
+The manuscript may then go into another round of external (if the previous decision was C/D) or internal (if the previous editorial decision was B) peer-review, also called round 2 (3, 4, ...) re-review (see What happens after I submitted a revised version and my responses to reviewer comments?).

 It is JMIR policy to avoid assigning new reviewers in round 2 (3, 4, ...) as we do not think it is fair to authors to present an entirely new perspective and list of comments beyond what reviewers pointed out in the first round.
 If reviewers from the previous round are not available then it is the task of the editor to evaluate if the comments have been addressed satisfactorily.